-Suction lift lines shall be laid with a rising slope toward the pump and suction headlines with a downward slope towards the pump.

-The suction pipe must be air tight and sloped upward to pump flange to avoid air pockets which will impair pump operation.
+The suction pipe must be air tight.
+Suction lift lines shall be laid with a rising slope toward the pump and suction headlines with a downward slope towards the pump to avoid air pockets which will impair pump operation.

 The discharge pipe should be as direct as possible using a minimum number of valves to reduce pipe friction losses.

 Never use a straight taper (concentric) reducer in a horizontal suction line because air pockets may form in the top of the reducer and the pipe.
 Use an offset (eccentric) reducer instead.